samlayton99/samlayton99/README.md

 <br>
 <p>
 <strong>Introduction:</strong><br>
 Welcome to my GitHub!
-Here, you'll find a combination of my passion projects, open-source collaborations, academic research repositories, and innovative techniques I've personally pioneered.
+Here, you'll find a combination of my passion projects, open-source collaborations, academic research repositories, and other self-developed techniques and tools.

 You'll discover a surprising diversity among my repositories.
-The topics I delve into include Optimization, Quantitative Finance, Quantum Computing and Optics, Probability Theory, Abstract Algebra, Facial Recognition, Big Data, Fourier Analysis, Data Structures, and even Deep Learning.
+Some of the topics I delve into include:
+ - Optimization
+ - Quantitative Finance
+ - Quantum Computing and Optics
+ - Probability Theory
+ - Abstract Algebra
+ - Facial Recognition
+ - Working with Big Data
+ - Fourier Analysis
+ - Deep Learning
+ - AR software
+ - etc.

-While these topics might seem unrelated at first glance, the underlying specialty I'm drawn to is the mathematical tools employed in each. <strong>Where most people wince at the thought of higher-level math, I get excited.</strong>
+While these topics might seem unrelated at first glance, one common factor that they all share is their extensive mathematical depth.
+Navigating these complex mathematical concepts is my primary focus and specialization. <strong>Where most people wince at the thought of higher-level math, I get excited.</strong>

 More than just providing technical solutions, I also draw from my economics background.
-I specialize in crafting realistic and innovative solutions <strong>tailored to stakeholders and business deliverables</strong>.
-By integrating these mathematical solutions into their economic context, I naturally bridge the gap between executives and technical experts.
+I emphasize crafting realistic and innovative solutions <strong>tailored to stakeholders and business deliverables</strong>.
+By integrating these mathematical solutions into their economic context, I help bridge the gap between executives and technical experts.
 </p>
 <br>

 <p>
 <strong>Projects I'm Currently working on:</strong><br>
 1. Optical efficiency for quantum computing microdisks (Research Paper)<br>
-2. Open-source subtitle glasses for those with hearing impairments<br>
+2. Open-source AR-glasses with conversational subtitles for those with hearing impairments<br>
-3. Learning deep learning with scikit.learn, pytorch, and tensor flow<br>
+3. Exploring deep learning with scikit.learn, pytorch, and tensor flow<br>
 4. Quasi-Momentum Strategies (Quantitative Finance Research Paper)
 </p>